 As far as the other headings are concerned (h2, h3), the things you need to have in mind are the following:

-- Use headings hierarchically i.e. the first heading tag is the <h1> and then the <h2> and then <h3>, <h4> etc.
+- Use headings hierarchically, i.e., the first heading tag is the <h1> and then the <h2> and then <h3>, <h4>, etc.

 - The subheadings are a great place to use related keywords in your content.

-- Use a good size font (at least 14px).
+- Use a good size font for desktop and mobile (at least 16px).